Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Symmetries of low energy QCD and effective field theories

 where $n_i$ is the number of matter fields connected by the vertex $i$. $E_n$ is the number of the external matter fields.
 The power counting can be generalized to the cases with more than one separately connected pieces and more than two matter fields~\cite{Weinberg:1992yk,Machleidt:2011zz,Epelbaum:2008ga}.
 In this section we focus on the process with one matter field and take $E_n=2$.

-However, in the practical calculations (e.g., in the dimensional regularization scheme), the mass of the matter field $M$ is comparable to or even larger than $\Lambda_\chi$, which will make the naive power counting in Eq.~\eqref{eq:1.4:pwc} fail.
+{In order to derive \eqref{eq:1.4:pwc}, we treat the ``momentum" of the matter field as a small scale, which is valid only when the mass of the matter field $M$ is removed properly.} However, in the practical calculations (e.g., in the dimensional regularization scheme), the mass of the matter field $M$ is comparable to or even larger than $\Lambda_\chi$, which will make the naive power counting in Eq.~\eqref{eq:1.4:pwc} fail.
 In fact, compared to the matter field mass $M$, the chiral fluctuations involve very soft dynamics.
 Thus, one can integrate out the hard scale $M$ and recover the Weinberg's power counting.
 In the HB$\chi$PT~\cite{Jenkins:1990jv}, one can separate the momentum of the matter field into two parts, $p_\mu =Mv_\mu+q_\mu$, like the heavy quark expansion in HQET, where $v^2=1$. $Mv_\mu$ and $q_\mu$ are the mass term and residual momentum, respectively.
 The field is divided into the heavy field and massless light field.
-One can obtain the action and Lagrangian of the effective field theory by integrating out the heavy field with the assistance of the equation of motion~\cite{Neubert:1993mb} (in the classical sense) or the path integral approach~\cite{Bernard:1992qa} (in the quantum sense), see~\ref{app:HFE}
+One can obtain the action and Lagrangian of the effective field theory by integrating out the heavy field with the assistance of the equation of motion~\cite{Neubert:1993mb} (in the classical sense) or the path integral approach~\cite{Bernard:1992qa} (in the quantum sense), see~\ref{app:HFE}.

-We take the LO Lagrangian of the nucleon pion interaction as an example,
+We take the LO Lagrangian of the nucleon pion interaction as an example,{